Bryukh/python-for-game-design/README.md

-# python-for-game-design
+# Python for Game Design

-Articles and work files with examples of using Python for Game Designers in System, Balance and any else Game Design work.
+This repository is a storage for various articles and examples of using Python in Game Designer work.